-To prevent this problem, gas cartridges may embed devices called the end of service life indicators (ESLI) (3M link) to help indicate their expiration.
+To prevent this problem, many gas cartridges embed devices called the end of service life indicators (ESLI) (3M link) to help indicate their expiration.
 However, only a limited number of pollutants can work with them.
-These indicators use a color change technique to show the cartridge saturation.
+These indicators change their color to show the saturation level.

 Gas cartridges that remain exposed to the air continue to interact with it and decay.
-Therefore, you need to store cartridges in airtight packages to maintain their service life.
+Therefore, you need to store them in airtight packages to maintain their service life.

 Here is when you replace the respirator’s gas cartridges:

-- When gas cartridges reach the workshop’s or manufacturer’s change schedule.
+- When gas cartridges reach the workshop’s or the manufacturer’s replacement schedule.